2206691/CS220AU-DP-2022/README.md

 Climate change change has been a major international issue ever since the industrial revolution and therefore the invention of modern, gas-powered technology.
 Levels of CO2 emissions have significantly increased from approximately 280 p.p.m. to over 390 p.p.m. as a aresult of fossil fuel burning, cement production and land use changes (IPCC, 2007; Peters et al., 2012).

-## The problem wiwth today's fashion
+## The problem with today's fashion

 <br>